-As the installation owner user (oracle or crs), ensure that you have ssh keys loaded into memory, and enter a command using the following syntax to verify that your cluster is properly configured for Oracle Clusterware installation:
+As the oracle user, enter a command using the following syntax to verify node connectivity among all of the nodes for which your cluster is configured:

-/mountpoint/runcluvfy.sh stage -pre crsinst -n node_list [-verbose]
+/mountpoint/clusterware/cluvfy/runcluvfy.sh comp nodecon -n node_list [-verbose]

 In the preceding syntax example, the variable node_list is a comma-separated list of nodes in your cluster.
-This command checks node reachability, user and group equivalence on each node, node connectivity, and basic system requirements, including kernel versions and packages.
+This command detects all the network interfaces available on the cluster nodes, and verifies the connectivity among all the nodes through the network interfaces it finds.